Deal-With-the-Dev/Deal-With-the-Dev/docs/_posts/2023-04-06-coin-problem-probability.md

 categories: math
 ---

+Update: it appears this problem is [rather more complicated](https://math.stackexchange.com/questions/4674752/probability-that-2-random-numbers-can-express-another-random-number-as-positive)

 If you choose 3 numbers at random, A, B, and C, what is the chance that C can be expressed as a positive integer combination of the other two?
 That is there is some m and n where `m*A + n*B = C`.

 ## The Inspiration